aaron-grau/curic/html-css/readings/advanced_selectors.md

 ## Structural Selectors

-The following pseudo selectors target based on extra information given by the structure of the HTML document.
+The following pseudo selectors target based on the structure of the HTML document.

 ```css
 table tr:nth-of-type(2n) {